How do Global Mobility Professionals demonstrate more Value?

 In the AIRINC Mobility Outlook Survey 2021, 65% of respondents expect that the demand for flexibility from the business will increase.
 Meanwhile, 52% of the companies surveyed expect that adding more flexibility to policies is the best response to this demand, followed by 28% who think using a wider variety of policy types is the better solution.
 According to the Mercer 2019 Flexible Mobility Policies Survey, the most popular policy elements for which the participants introduced flexibility are family-related: housing, spousal support, child education, and home leave tickets are all items that can help improve the Expat Experience while on assignment.

-2) You shall not take the name of the POLICY, your bible in vain.
+2) You shall not take the name of the POLICY, your bible, in vain

 There are reasons for quoting the policy, the law, or other regulatory insights.
 However, this should not be your go-to-wording for anything that “is not possible.”
 With the crisis, we all accepted that the duty of care belongs to our role.
 Policies should foster the well-being of employees.